guspan-tanadi/larswander.combylwander/content/art/lines-walking.md

 However, _where_ this complexity exists, and _how_ it is expressed can be wonderful to discover.

+It's by no means necessary to understand what the code is doing in generative art to appreciate it, but I strongly believe that even having only a high-level understanding of the code behind a piece of art enhances it.

-The core idea behind "Lines, Walking" is as follows: Lines advance on a hexagonal grid, traveling from one neighboring cell to the next.
+The core idea behind "Lines Walking" is as follows: Lines advance on a hexagonal grid, traveling from one neighboring cell to the next.
 If they reach a cell on the grid that's already occupied, they change direction using a programmed rule to find their next cell.
 If all of their options are exhausted,